 2015 saw Jayden's first race wins and podium finishes at the Victorian State Formula ford Championship.
 2016 saw Jayden step up to compete in the National Formula Ford Series where he had several pole positions and race wins, and finished the championship in 4th position.
 Jayden competed again in the National Formula Ford Series in 2017, with several race wins, coming home on the podium for an overall 3rd in the National Championship.

 Jayden completed his Formula Ford journey with over 20 podiums to his name over the last few seasons, along with a number of wins, pole positions and fastest laps.
 He still holds the Formula Ford lap record at Winton Raceway.

 Jayden remains focussed on a career in motor racing and progressing into the International Open Wheel arena or the Australian Supercars Championship.
-In 2018 Jayden will compete in the pre-eminent open-wheel development category across the globe, Formula 4, in the Australian F4 Championship.
+After becoming the Formula 4 Australian Champion in 2018 and Super 3 Khumo Series Vice Champion in 2019, Jayden has a bright future ahead of him.